sematext/docs/docs/logs/syslog-ng.md

-If you're tailing files or you defined other sources, you need to bind them to the **logsene** destination in order to have those messages shipped to your Logsene application as well.
+If you're tailing files or you defined other sources, you need to bind them to the **logsene** destination in order to have those messages shipped to your Logs Management application as well.
 For example:

 ``` bash
 log {